 - Fantastic Planet

 It was far from the first ‘killer alien aboard a ship’ movie, but Alien refined the formula with fearsome efficiency.
-Chief among the Alien film’s achievements is the plausibility of its title creature: it has a life-cycle that takes it from leathery egg, to arachnid parasite, to a monstrous thing that emerges from its hosts’ ribcages and grows into an eight-foot killing machine.
+Kicking off the Alien timeline, chief among the film’s achievements is the plausibility of the title creature: it has a life cycle from leathery egg to arachnid parasite, to a monstrous thing that emerges from its host’s ribcages and grows into an eight-foot killing machine.

 In this Hammer great, adapted from the Nigel Kneale TV series, the aliens – uncovered during the excavation of a London Underground station – are long dead.
 Yet their smooth, pristine ship has a profound impact on the team investigating it (led by Andrew Keir’s gruff Professor Quatermass) and their understanding of humanity’s origins.